Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Introduction

 This above theorem demonstrates that if the polynomial $f$ is computed by a $+$-regular circuit of size $s$ and depth $o(\sqrt{s}/\log s)$, we can determine if $f$ is identically zero or not using a $2^{o(s)}$ time randomized PIT algorithm, which is exponentially faster than the existing methods.
 In particular, if depth is $O(1)$ then our algorithm runs in polynomial time.
 It is important to note that the number of product gates (within each $\Pi^*$ layers) in any input-to-output path can be arbitrary and is only bounded by the circuit size $s$.

 We note that \cite{AJMR19} presented a white-box deterministic polynomial-time PIT for arbitrary depth $+$-regular circuits.
-For the small-degree case, \cite{raz05PIT} provided a white-box deterministic polynomial-time PIT for non-commutative ABPs, while \cite{FS13, AGKS15} have shown a quasi-polynomial-time black-box PIT algorithm for non-commutative ABPs.
+For the small-degree case, \cite{raz05PIT} provided a white-box deterministic polynomial-time PIT for non-commutative ABPs, while \cite{FS13, AGKS15} have shown a deterministic quasi-polynomial-time black-box PIT algorithm for non-commutative ABPs.
+In the commutative setting, a randomized polynomial time PIT was given by \cite{IM83}.